 - What was done to show respect for Captain Newport?

-- What did the native people give them?
+- What did the local Indigenous people give to the colonists?
 [3 things]

 - What did the Captain get?

-- How do you think these explorers felt about their treatment?
+- How do you think these explorers felt about this encounter?